Xi says China, Egypt hold ‘similar visions and strategies’

 Xi’s meetings with Turkmen President Gurbanguly Berdymukhamedov and Serbian President Aleksandar Vucic were equally upbeat, according to the official Xinhua News Agency.

-Xi hailed the “ironclad friendship” between China and Serbia, saying the two countries enjoy “high-level political mutual trust.”
+In his meeting with Vucic, who has been criticized for his increasingly authoritarian rule, Xi hailed the “ironclad friendship” between China and Serbia, saying the countries enjoy “high-level political mutual trust.”

+The U.S. and several other Western democracies declined to send dignitaries to Beijing under a diplomatic boycott to protest China’s human rights record and policies targeting Muslim minorities in the far west Xinjiang region.

+Others have stayed away due to COVID-19 restrictions, making for a very different guest list from that of the 2008 Beijing Summer Games, when most major world leaders were in attendance.